General Questions

 Migrate Source Store categories/subcategories into Shopify Automated Collections

-Additional option “Migrate Source Store categories into Shopify Automated Collections” guarantees that your product categories and subcategories will be transferred to automated (smart) collections of the 1st level, the products will receive tags and will be arranged to the corresponding collections with all the relations between subcategories of the source store preserved.
+When performing an eCommerce data migration to Shopify using Cart2Cart, the additional option “Migrate Source Store categories into Shopify Automated Collections” ensures that your product categories and subcategories are transferred to automated (smart) collections of the 1st level.
+The products will receive tags and will be arranged into the corresponding collections, with all the relations between subcategories of the source store preserved.

-It is strongly recommended to choose this additional option while migrating product categories and subcategories to Shopify.
-It will save you much time and effort of arranging all the tags into collections manually.
-If you do not choose this option, the categories of the first level will migrate into collections, and the products will receive tags and will not be arranged according to the source store.
+It is strongly recommended to choose this additional option while migrating product categories and subcategories to Shopify using Cart2Cart's Shopify data migration service.
+This will save you significant time and effort by automating the arrangement of tags into collections.
+Without this option, the categories of the first level will migrate into collections, but the products will receive tags without being automatically organized according to the source store's structure.
+This is especially useful if you're migrating from platforms like Magento, WooCommerce, or OpenCart where category structures can be complex.

 More info